Mumma6/orion-kit/apps/docs/src/content/docs/apps/app.md

 description: User dashboard with tasks, billing, analytics, and settings
 ---

-The main application (`apps/app`) is the user-facing dashboard where users manage their tasks, view analytics, handle billing, and configure settings.
+The main application (`apps/app`) is the user-facing dashboard for task management, analytics, billing, and settings.

-**Purpose**: User dashboard and task management interface
 **Framework**: Next.js 15 with App Router
 **Port**: `3001` (development)
-**Authentication**: Clerk client-side integration
+**Authentication**: Custom JWT with httpOnly cookies
 **Styling**: Tailwind CSS with shadcn/ui components

 ## Structure